-Section 5: Post-travel Test for SARS-CoV2 with Negative Results
+Section 56: Post-travel Test for SARS-CoV2 with Negative Results

-- (a) All individuals must submit to the City a negative SARS-CoV2 molecular-based test result (Option 1) a virtual provider proctored antigen-based test result (Option 2), or a in person provider proctored antigen-based test result (Option 3) in accordance with the subsections below five (5) after arrival on Saint Paul Island to be released from the 5-day quarantine requirement in Section 4. - (1) Testing Option 1: A negative SARS-CoV2 molecular-based test result from a test taken five (5) after arrival on Saint Paul Island. - (2) Testing Option 2: A negative SARS-CoV2 virtual provider proctored antigen-based test result from a test taken on the day three (3) and again on day five (5) after arrival on Saint Paul Island. - (3) Testing Option 3: A negative SARS-CoV2 in person provider proctored antigen-based test result from a test taken on the day three (3) and again on day five (5) after arrival on Saint Paul Island.
+- (a) All individuals, regardless of age and vaccination status, must select one of the testing options below and submit to the City a negative SARS-CoV2 validated diagnostic test result (or results as set forth below) after arrival on Saint Paul Island to be released from the 5-day quarantine requirement in Sections 4 and 5: - (1) Testing Option 1: from a molecular-based test result from a test taken five (5) days after arrival on Saint Paul Island. - (2) Testing Option 2: from a virtual proctored antigen based test result from a test taken on day three (3) and again on day five (5) after arrival on Saint Paul Island. - (3) Testing Option 3: from an in person proctored antigen based test result from a test taken on day three (3) and again on day five (5) after arrival on Saint Paul Island.